Calabrian Chili vs Red Pepper Flakes: Jar or Shaker?

 Red Pepper Flakes

-Red pepper flakes aren't a single variety - they're a product.
-But growing the peppers that go into them is straightforward if you start with cayenne-type C. annuum varieties, which are the most common base.
+Red pepper flakes aren't a single variety, they're a product.
+But growing the peppers that go into them is straightforward if you start with cayenne-type Capsicum annuum varieties, which are the most common base.

 Sow cayenne-type flake peppers indoors 8 to 10 weeks before the last expected frost.
-Germination is reliable at soil temperatures between 75–85°F.
+Germination is reliable at soil temperatures between 75 to 85°F.

-For flake production, the goal is full red ripeness - green or partially ripe pods won't dry with the right color or heat intensity.
-Most cayenne-type varieties reach maturity in 70–80 days from transplant.
+For flake production, the goal is full red ripeness, green or partially ripe pods won't dry with the right color or heat intensity.
+Most cayenne-type varieties reach maturity in 70 to 80 days from transplant.

 Origin & background